CVE-2026-33557

 Recommendation

-Explicitly set the broker property `sasl.oauthbearer.jwt.validator.class` to `org.apache.kafka.common.security.oauthbearer.BrokerJwtValidator` in versions 4.1.0 and 4.1.1, and upgrade to versions 4.1.2+ or 4.2.0+ where the issue is fixed.
+Explicitly set the broker property `sasl.oauthbearer.jwt.validator.class` to `org.apache.kafka.common.security.oauthbearer.BrokerJwtValidator` on Kafka versions 4.1.0 and 4.1.1, or upgrade to version 4.1.2 or later.

 Original NVD description (English source)